 DBRS assigns ratings for preferred shares in a range from "Pfd-1" to "D".
 Lifeco's preferred shares have been assigned a "Pfd-2 (High)" rating.
-This rating denotes that the Preferred shares are of good credit quality and that the protection of dividends and principal is still substantial, but earnings, the balance sheet and coverage ratios are not as strong as Pfd-1 rated companies.
+This rating denotes that the Preferred shares are generally of good credit quality and protection of dividends and principal is still substantial, but earnings, the balance sheet and coverage ratios are not as strong as Pfd-1 rated companies.

 DBRS assigns ratings for long-term obligations in a range from "AAA" to "D".
-Most rating categories are denoted by the subcategories "high" and "low".
+All rating categories other than AAA and D also contain subcategories "high" and "low".
 The absence of either a "high" or "low" designation indicates the rating is in the middle of the category.
 Lifeco's senior debentures have been assigned an "A (high)" rating.
 This rating denotes good credit quality.
 The capacity for the payment of financial obligations is substantial, but of lesser credit quality than AA and may be vulnerable to future events, but qualifying negative factors are considered manageable.